aws-samples/emr-serverless-samples/examples/dbt/README.md

 Two small Python modules bundled in this example:

 1. **`emrs_custom_spark_connect/`** — a gRPC channel interceptor that, before each outbound RPC, checks token expiry and calls `GetSessionEndpoint` for a fresh token when needed.
-Authored by Vikrant Kumar (EMR Serverless team); re-used here and expected to be published as a standalone package in the future.
-2. **`emrs_sparkconnect_autopatch.py`** — a ~50-line monkey-patch that plugs the interceptor into PySpark's default Spark Connect channel builder, so stock clients like dbt (which don't know anything about EMR-S) get transparent token refresh just by importing this module.
+2. **`emrs_sparkconnect_autopatch.py`** — a ~50-line patch that plugs the interceptor into PySpark's default Spark Connect channel builder, so stock clients like dbt (which don't know anything about EMR-S) get transparent token refresh just by importing this module.

 The SparkConnect session stays alive across token rotations — no teardown, no state loss. dbt-spark is stock, unmodified.